smizell/graphablejson/README.md

 # Graphable JSON Specification

 Graphable JSON is a specification that defines a contract between a client and a server in order to reduce or eliminate common breaking changes.
-The goal is to allow APIs to evolve independently by weaking the coupling between clients and servers.
+The goal is to allow APIs to evolve independently by weakening the coupling between clients and servers.

 ## Overview

-Graphable JSON aims to reduce breaking changes and lower the barrier to entry for APIs.
-Some of the more common breaking changes happen when:

-1. A value needs to change from a single value to an array of values
-1. An object needs to become a separate resource that MAY be linked
-1. A list of resources needs to become a paginated collection
-1. A value needs to change its type

-To handle these changes, Graphable JSON has the following tenets.

-1. A property defines a relationship between an entity and a value
-1. A value MAY be a literal value or a link
-1. A value MAY be a collection or a link to a collection
+Graphable JSON aims to weaken the coupling between clients and servers by weakening coupling that is commonly used in API designs.
+Examples of strong coupling in an API include:

+1. **Structure**: Client are generally coupled to the structure of an API resource or schema.
+Graphable JSON addresses this by focusing on relationships.
+1. **Location**: Clients are many times coupled to the URI structure or location of a resource.
+Graphable JSON addresses this by allowing for links.
+1. **Type**: Clients usually depend on a specific type in an API.
+API providers will usually version entire APIs or resources in order to change the type.
+Graphable JSON addresses this by making properties versionable.

+When clients couple to structure, location, and type, API providers must make long-term decisions about their design up front.
+Additionally, they must take extra care when changing the API to note break existing clients.

+Graphable JSON defers these decisions to later, allowing APIs to evolve.
+API designers can handle about resources and structure later.
+Additionally, Graphable JSON allows for converting arrays of values to paginated resources called collections.

+To note, it is impossible to remove coupling.
+The Graphable JSON approach weakens coupling by imposing rules for dealing with JSON in hopes of making API design easier and APIs more evolvable.

+## Specification

+1. Properties as relationships
+1. Relationships as links
+1. Collections as their own resource

-### Property as relationship
+### Treating properties as relationships

 In many API, a property in a JSON object denotes structure—it shows how an object has a property of a given value.
 There are tools for validating this specific structure that create strong coupling between the client and server.
 This creates rigidity and prevents the object from evolving organically over time.